Trade Forex Trading

 For exemplification leverage option 1:100 or 1:50 or 1:10

-Sometimes the leverage ratio also can be written as 100:1 or 50:1 or 10:1 depending on your broker.
+Sometimes the leverage ratio also can be written as 100:1 or 50:1 or 10:1 based on your trading broker.

-The ratio just illustrates the amount of leverage whether it's written 100:1 or 1:100.
+The ratio just illustrates the amount of leverage whether it is written 100:1 or 1:100.

 Example:

-This means you borrow $100 for each one dollar you have in your gold account.
+This indicates that you are borrowing $100 for every dollar available in your gold account.

-In other words your broker gives and provides you $100 dollars for each one dollar on your account.
-This is what is known as leverage.
+To explain it differently, your online broker provides you with $100 for every dollar you have in your trading account.
+This idea is known as using leverage.

-If for 1 dollar the broker gives and provides you 100
+If for $1 the broker gives and provides you 100

 Then if you have 1,000 you will get a total of: